University of Glasgow: Rankings and reputation

-The university generates a total income of over £450 million per year, amongst the top 10 in the UK.
-The university is a member of the Russell Group of research-led British universities and was a founding member of the organisation, Universitas 21, an international grouping of universities dedicated to setting worldwide standards for higher education.
+The university is a member of the Russell Group of research-led British universities and was a founding member of the organisation Universitas 21, an international grouping of universities dedicated to setting worldwide standards for higher education.
 The university currently has fifteen Regius Professorships, more than in any other UK university.

-In the QS World University Rankings Glasgow climbed from 59th overall in 2011 to 54th in 2012, then to 51st in 2013.
+In the QS World University Rankings, Glasgow climbed to 51st in 2013.

-Glasgow places within the top 20 in the UK and 3rd in Scotland for the employability of its graduates as ranked by recruiters from the UK's major companies.
+In national rankings, Glasgow places within the top 30 in the UK and 3rd in Scotland for the employability of its graduates as ranked by recruiters from the UK's major companies.

 In the 2008 Research Assessment Exercise (RAE), almost 70% of research carried out at the university was in the top two categories (88% in the top three categories).
 Eighteen subject areas were rated top ten in the UK, whilst fourteen subject areas were rated the best in Scotland.
 The 2008 Times RAE table ranks according to an 'average' score across all departments, of which Glasgow posted an average of 2.6/4.
-The overall average placed Glasgow as the thirty-third-highest of all UK universities, perhaps reflecting the broadness of the university's activities.
-In terms of research 'power', however, Glasgow placed fourteenth in the UK and second in Scotland.
+The overall average placed Glasgow as the 33rd-highest of all UK universities, perhaps reflecting the broadness of the university's activities.
+In terms of research 'power', however, Glasgow placed 14th in the UK and 2nd in Scotland.